Temperaturecontrol

 This will create and configure two separate TemperatureControl modules that will act completely independently from each other.

-The line that effectively “creates” the module is the enable option.
+The line that effectively “creates” the module is the option.
 If set to true, a module is created and further configuration is read.
 If set to false, further configuration for this module is ignored as no module is created.

 Reading temperatures